-Afterwards, landscaping fabric was laid down to help keep weeds out of the pathway.
+Afterward, landscaping fabric was laid down to help keep weeds out of the pathway.

-Laying the Stones
+Laying The Stones

-Next came the second layer of stones.
+Next up in our stone walkway project was the second layer of stones.

 Unlike the foundational stone layer, this was the topmost layer that was exposed to foot traffic.